nus-cs2113-AY2122S1/ip/docs/README.md

 5. Run the command `java -jar [filename].jar` to launch the application.

 ## Features
+### 3 Types of Tasks
+Duke categorizes tasks into 3 different types: Todo, Deadline and Event.

+#### Todo
+A Todo is a type of task that does not have any date attached to it and only contains the description.

+#### Deadline
+A Deadline is a type of task that has to be done by a specified date and time.
+It contains the description and the date and time of due.

+#### Event
+An Event is a type of task that is to be done at a specified date and time.
+It contains the description and the date and time of the Event.

+### User Friendly Prompts
+Duke prompts you with helpful messages to guide you in using the commands correctly whenever an incorrect or invalid command is given.

+### Easy organizing of Tasks
+Duke has several features that help in organizing your tasks such as Listing out all tasks, Marking Tasks as Done, Searching for Tasks by Keyword and Listing out Upcoming Tasks.

+## Usage
 Note: The parameters for date are to be in `yyyy-MM-dd HH:mm` format.
 The index of tasks is such that "1" represents the first task in the list.